 Already a Client?
 Log in to access this report.

-Sudha Malhotra, is an associate analyst in the oncology team at Decision Resource Group.
+Sudha Malhotra joined Decision Resource Group in 2018.
 She is responsible for performing secondary market analysis including patent research, pricing, and clinical trial assessment for major pharmaceutical markets covering a wide range of oncology indications.
 She obtained her doctorate degree in life sciences from the National Institute of Immunology, New Delhi, India and has authored several original peer-reviewed journal articles.
 She holds a bachelor’s degree in microbiology and a master’s degree in biomedical sciences both from the University of Delhi, India.